CORPORATE TAX POLICY

 The head of business companies shall report to the country subholding companies on an annual basis regarding the level of compliance with this Policy.
 In turn, the audit and compliance committees of the country subholding companies shall report to the Company's Audit and Risk Supervision Committee on the level of compliance with this Policy.

 The Audit and Risk Supervision Committee shall, in accordance with the provisions of its Regulations, provide to the Board of Directors information on the tax policies and standards applied by the Company during the financial year and, in particular, on the degree of compliance with the Policy.

 In addition, in the case of transactions or matters that must be submitted to the Board of Directors for approval, it shall report on the tax consequences thereof when they constitute a significant factor.

 6. Information to the Market

 The Company's Annual Corporate Governance Report shall set forth the degree of effective compliance with the Code by the Company, as well as with other similar codes or recommendations of other jurisdictions to which the companies of the Group have adhered, and shall report on the operation of the systems for controlling tax risks.

-This Corporate Tax Policy was initially approved by the Board of Directors on 14 December 2010 and was last amended on 18 December 2018.
+This Policy was initially approved by the Board of Directors on 14 December 2010 and was last amended on 21 July 2020.